 Take out “or by telegram or telecopier”

 Cross out all fax numbers as we do not find fascimile an acceptable transmission of notice.
+(Extremely unusual for fax notice not to be sufficient.
+This type of notice is in all our deals.
+We prefer fax notice stay)

 Delete 2nd Sentence in 2nd Paragraph beginning “Notice given by telegram or telecopier shall be effective…..” us to the words “personal delivery.”